 Um, we’ll see.
 Between 4 and 5 months, I hope.
 Gotta hit the Sierra before the first winter storm.

 What gear do you use? / What do you eat?

-In each of my blog posts, I’ll do a mini-review of how my choices are working out.
 I’ve been backpacking with largely the same setup for the past few years; I love my staples: Hyperlite Mountain Gear Windrider 3400 backpack, Six Moon Designs Skyscape Trekker single-wall tent, Western Mountaineering fifteen degree bag, and Sea to Summit Ultralight sleeping pad.
 I carry a paper journal and a town romper.
 My base weight is greater than that of a melon and less than that of Elphaba, my roommate’s Maine Coon.